learn-co-curriculum/hs-variables-mini-lab/README.md

 artist_first = "NiCKi"
 artist_last = "MiNaj"

-puts "When I listen to" + artist_first.upcase + " " + artist_last.downcase + "I feel like my brain is melting."
+puts "When I listen to " + artist_first.upcase + " " + artist_last.downcase + " I feel like my brain is melting."
 ```
 ( ) When I listen to NICKI MINAJ I feel like my brain is melting.
 ( ) When I listen to Nicki Minaj I feel like my brain is melting.